open/close all folders

 - Mi-28 had this bay removed because it was rarely used in practice (pilots preferred to have more ammo instead), but it kept some sort of "trunk" for spares or one person.

 - Averted with the (now retired) F-111 "Aardvark" (though it was a light bomber, a carrier based interceptor version reached prototype stage only to be rejected) as its two crew sat side-by-side.
 Interestingly, there are some planes today that do this including two Russian Sukhoi aircraft, the Su-24 Fencer and the Su-34 Fullback (both spoken of as fighters even though they're light-bombers).
 Interestingly, the latter has some luxuries considered rare in a fighter including a small galley, a lavatory, and sleeping facilities.
-Rare for a helicopter, the Ka-52 also had side by side seating
+Rare for a helicopter, the Ka-52 (the competitor to the Mi-28; ultimately Russia adopted both) also had side by side seating.
+Even rarer for a combat helicopter, the Ka-50 from which the Ka-52 was derived was a single-seat craft; the Ka-52 added a second seat because it had enhanced sensors to serve a dual role as an attack and reconnaissance chopper and the single pilot couldn't handle all of that by himself.

 - There are advantages and disadvantages to both.
 The side by side seating allows for much better coordination for the crew.
-Unfortunately, in aerial combat, this position also gives much lower situational awareness than tandem seating making it virtually suicidal for aerial combat.
+Unfortunately, in aerial combat, this position also gives much lower situational awareness than tandem seating.
+That's why it's almost always used in dedicated ground attack aircraft rather than true fighters.

 - Several Ace Combat aircraft have obvious RIO's, including the Tomcat, Phantom and Tornado.
 However, it's implied that there is only a single pilot onboard, such as when a pilot is shown ejecting (Heartbreak 1 in AC5 ejects from his F-4, a two-seater, but only 1 parachute is shown) Like with the Area 88 entry, it is possible the planes have a radar operator setup, but it isn't required for dogfighting.